hanmengqiaoyx/Sparse-Neural-Network/README.md

 # Sparse-Neural-Network
-Put the datasets into MNIST, SVHN, CIFAR10, CIFAR100 files and run it.
+Put the datasets into MNIST, SVHN, CIFAR10, CIFAR100 files and python train.py run it.